-Historians recognize that Paul converted having been a persecutor of the church, seen Jesus alive, and became a preacher and apostle (Gal 1:13–16).
-Early Christians attributed Paul as the author of 13 of the 27 writings of the New Testament of the Bible.
-Likewise, historians also note that Jesus’s brothers especially James who had not believed came to convert because of Jesus’s resurrection.
-They became preachers and leaders in the church too (1 Cor 9:5; Gal 1:18–20).
-For secular historians, these events are unexplained phenomena.
+Historians recognize that Paul converted having been a persecutor of the church and then seeing Jesus alive, so Paul became a preacher and apostle (Galatians 1:13–16).
+Early Christians recognized Paul’s authorship of 13 of the 27 writings of the New Testament of the Bible.
+Likewise, historians accept that Jesus’s brothers notably James did not believe Jesus was the Son of God, but they came to convert after Jesus’s resurrection.
+The brothers of Jesus became preachers and leaders in the church (1 Corinthians 9:5; Galatians 1:18–20).
+Paul recorded that James was one of the initial witness of Jesus resurrected.
+To secular historians, these events are an unexplained phenomena.